 Wondering what this tastes like?

-Sweet and sour is a good description for the honey/balsamic combination with subtle flavor notes from the soy sauce and Dijon mustard.
+Sweet and sour is a good description of the honey/balsamic combination with subtle flavor notes from the soy sauce and Dijon mustard.
 Also, y

 Try Healthy Balsamic Salad Dressing with a lettuce/fruit and nut combination.
 For example, I love it with chicken and sliced oranges, or dried cranberries and almonds, or dried blueberries and toasted pecans.